KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 | Worldwide | 34,892 |

 #### Network Effect
 Building the app is not the only challenge.
 A network effect also needs to be created.
 This is where a missed opportunity exists.
 The United Methodist Church would not be starting from scratch to build up a user base.
-A potential user base of 12 million members already exists, not to mention casual church-goers and newcomers.
+A potential user base of 12 million United Methodist members already exists, not to mention casual church-goers and newcomers.

 ### User Acquisition
 Who to target and how?

 * World population: ~7 billion
-* Number of Christians
+* Number of Christians:
 * Number of people with internet:
 * Number of people with desktop computers:
 * Number of people with mobile phones: